 Being from a small town, I had never been introduced to ethnic foods.
 The only ethnic restaurant I had ever been to was a small take-out Chinese place.
 Since I was at one of the most diverse colleges in the US, my options for ethnic foods were widened tremendously.
 I tried every ethnic food I could get my hands on and developed a strong love for Japanese, Vietnamese, Thai, and Indian cuisine.
 Now, I would much rather eat out at an ethnic restaurant than one with standard American fare.
 I also like to experiment with ethnic cooking at home.
 Check out some of my featured recipes to see what I mean.

-I have stayed consistently at the same weight by keeping up with the habits I started 6 years ago.
+I have stayed consistently at the same weight by keeping up with the habits I started 7 years ago.
 On a regular basis I try to eat healthy and workout 5 to 6 days a week.
 I have also started to enjoy running.
 I have ran quite a few races including a half marathon in November of 2008.
-And in 2010 I was the runner-up for the Richmond’s healthiest person award.